prodicus/thanos/README.rst

 The code looks messy!
 ---------------------

-As I said, work in progress.
+Well, so does your mom!

-Psst.
-So does your mom!
+Jokes apart.
+As I said, this is still a  work in progress.

 --------------